A Lot Has Changed in Travel: Here are 8 Ways to Get Ahead

 Want to take it to the next level?
 We'll send you the absolute cheapest domestic and international flight deals with Thrifty Traveler Premium!

-And when it comes time to start searching, there's one place to look…
+And when it comes time to search for flights, there's one place to start …

 Forget Other Search Engines: Use Google Flights